 In this final method, one uses tables, graphs and equations representing data that was generated by exhaustively using Methods 1 & 2 (see above).
-The tables, graphs and equations provided in this standard can help the analyst assess orbit lifetime for their particular case of interest; all such Method 3 data in this paper were generated using Method 2 approaches.
+The graphs and equations provided in this standard can help the analyst crudely estimate orbit lifetime for their particular case of interest; the electronic access to tabular look-up provided via this standard (at www.CelesTrak.com) permits the analyst to estimate orbit lifetime for their particular case of interest via interpolation of Method 1 or Method 2 gridded data; all such Method 3 data in this paper were generated using Method 2 approaches.
 At a minimum, Method 3 orbit lifetime products shall be derived from Method 1 or Method 2 analysis products meeting the requirements stated above.
+When using this method, the analyst shall impose at least a ten-percent margin of error to account for table look-up interpolation errors.
+When using graphs and equations, the analyst shall impose a 25% margin of error.